liquibase/liquibase-couchbase/README.md

 As it uses latest Couchbase SDK, extension supports fully qualified keyspaces `Bucket.Scope.Collection ` <br/>
 Which are incompatible with < **7.0** Cluster version <br />

+#### Enterprise and Community versions

+We support both Enterprise and Community couchbase versions.
+The only difference in `createBucket` changeType - in community version we shouldn't pass `compressionMode`, `conflictResolutionType`, or `maxExpiryInHours` options.

 ## About Liquibase

 Liquibase is a tool that helps developers manage and track changes to a database's structure over time.
 It provides an easy way to version